simonha9/Artify/README.md

 - meilisearch (2)
   - mass search for text from all documents - return documents/images that match keywords (like elasticsearch)

-### Potential Challenge Points
+### Challenge Points

-- cellery or bee-queue (2)
+- stable diffusion (3)
-  - Task queue for confirmation emails and potentially logging
+  - for more complex images and a different style

 ## Completion Plan

 These goals are subject to change.
+Note that those marked with (C) are challenge factors.

 ### Alpha Version